Home Compare FWONA vs NU

 Formula One vs Nu Holdings: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Nu carrying a narrow edge on stability.
+Nu holds the cleaner structural position, with the lead spread across stability and profitability.
 Formula One still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity